 [Section 28 amended by No. 40 of 1990 s.45; No. 42 of 1996 s.71(2).]

+28A.
+Ministerial approval of part-time employment

+The Minister may, by notice published in the Gazette, approve of an apprentice, or industrial trainee, of a class specified in the notice being employed on a part-time basis.

+[Section 28A inserted by No. 68 of 2006 s.
+4.]

 29. Employment on probation

 Except as provided by this Act, a person who desires to be employed as an apprentice or industrial trainee in a trade to which this Act applies shall be employed in the first instances on probation for a period of 3 months or such additional period, not exceeding 3 months, as the Director may, on application by the employer approve, for the purpose of determining his fitness to be so employed, and in the event of his becoming an apprentice or industrial trainee in that trade the period of probation shall be counted as service under his apprenticeship agreement or industrial training agreement.